vyos/vyos-documentation/docs/services/console-server.rst

 bit-rate by ten results in the overall transmission speed in characters per second.
 This is also the default setting if none of those options are defined.

-.. cfgcmd:: service console-server <device> data-bits
+.. cfgcmd:: set service console-server <device> data-bits

   Configure either seven or eight data bits.
 This defaults to eight data bits if left unconfigured.

-.. cfgcmd:: service console-server <device> description
+.. cfgcmd:: set service console-server <device> description

   A user friendly description identifying the connected peripheral.

-.. cfgcmd:: service console-server <device> parity [even | odd | none]
+.. cfgcmd:: set service console-server <device> parity [even | odd | none]

   Set the parity option for the console.
 If unset this will default to none.

-.. cfgcmd:: service console-server <device> stop-bits
+.. cfgcmd:: set service console-server <device> stop-bits

   Configure either one or two stop bits.
 This defaults to one stop bits if left unconfigured.

-.. cfgcmd:: service console-server <device> speed <baudrate>
+.. cfgcmd:: set service console-server <device> speed <baudrate>

   .. note:: USB to serial converters will handle most of their work in software
      so you should be carefull with the selected baudrate as some times they